 1.2.1 Savings

-The primary goal of the 2025 Plan is to create energy and economic cost savings for Rhode Island consumers through energy efficiency.
-The Electric Portfolio will save XXX,XXX608,863 lifetime megawatt-hours (MWh) over the lifetime of the installed energy efficiency measures 84,084XX,XXX net annual MWhs, and XX,XXX15,687 net annual summer kilowatts (kW) and15,796 XX,XXX net winter kW from passive energy efficiency.
-The Natural Gas Portfolio will save 2,873,413X,XXX,XXX lifetime MMBtu over the lifetime of installed natural gas measures and 271,883XXX,XXX annual MMBtu.
-For all fuels combined (electric, gas, oil, propane), the Annual Plan will save X,XXX,XXX5,607,464 net lifetime MMBtu and 581,808XXX,XXX net annual MMBtu.
+The Electric Portfolio will save 586,220 lifetime megawatt-hours (MWh) over the lifetime of the installed energy efficiency measures 82,400 net annual MWhs, and 15,585 net annual summer kilowatts (kW) and 16,124 net winter kW from passive energy efficiency.
+The Natural Gas Portfolio will save 2,941,697 lifetime MMBtu over the lifetime of installed natural gas measures and 274,817 annual MMBtu.
+For all fuels combined (electric, gas, oil, propane), the Annual Plan will save 5,593,775 net lifetime MMBtu and 577,510 net annual MMBtu.
 Energy savings are measured and verified by third-party evaluation firms.

 1.2.2 Benefits

 The 2025 Plan will create significant benefits for Rhode Island’s residential, commercial, industrial, and income eligible customers.
-In total, the Annual Plan is expected to create $XXX271.6 million in total benefits over the life of the installed electric and natural gas energy efficiency measures.
-Of these total benefits, $XXX 197M ($XXX M197M71 Rhode Island only benefits) come from electric efficiency and passive demand reductions, and $XX M5 ($8XX M Rhode Island only benefits) derive from natural gas efficiency.
+In total, the Annual Plan is expected to create $269.7 million in total benefits over the life of the installed electric and natural gas energy efficiency measures.
+Of these total benefits, $193M ($168M Rhode Island only benefits) come from electric efficiency and passive demand reductions, and $76M ($69M Rhode Island only benefits) derive from natural gas efficiency.

 Table 1 includes a high-level summary of the electric-funded and natural gas-funded portions of the Annual Plan.
-Each $1 spent on the Electric Portfolio will create $X.XX in benefits ($X.XX in Rhode Island only benefits) over the lifetime of the investment, and every $1 spent on the Natural Gas Portfolio will create $X.XX in benefits ($X.XX in Rhode Island only benefits) over the lifetime of the investments.
+Each $1 spent on the Electric Portfolio will create $1.99 in benefits (1.74 in Rhode Island only benefits) over the lifetime of the investment, and every $1 spent on the Natural Gas Portfolio will create $1.82 in benefits ($1.64 in Rhode Island only benefits) over the lifetime of the investments.
 A detailed summary of the benefits and costs included in the Rhode Island Test (RI Test) are included in Attachment 4.

 1.2.3 Economic Impacts

-The Company expects that investments made in energy efficiency under this Annual Plan will add $XXX million to Rhode Island’s Gross State Product (GSP), the equivalent of X,XXX job-years.
+The Company expects that investments made in energy efficiency under this Annual Plan will add $269.7million to Rhode Island’s Gross State Product (GSP), the equivalent of 2,087 job-years.
 The vast majority of jobs associated with the Annual Plan’s energy efficiency investments are local because they are tied to the installation of equipment and materials.
 An analysis of RI Energy’s 2023 Energy Efficiency portfolio found that 68 percent of vendors who deliver services on behalf of the Company’s programs are either headquartered or have a presence in Rhode Island.
 Investments in energy efficiency contribute to Rhode Island’s economy overall and benefit business owners and their employees who deliver these programs and services.
 As described in Attachment 4, the calculation of the RI Test benefits excludes any monetized value of economic impacts because of concerns over double counting of benefits with other categories.

 1.2.4 Environmental Benefits

-The electric, gas, and delivered fuel energy efficiency measures proposed in this Annual Plan will avoid over XX,XXX62,020 short tons of carbon in 2025, which contributes toward the Act on Climate’s greenhouse gas emission reduction requirement of 45 percent below 1990 levels by 2030, and towards the legislation’s greenhouse gas emission requirement of net-zero by 2050.
-The Company believes that robust, ambitious energy efficiency programs should be a foundational element of achieving greenhouse gas emission reduction targets.
+The electric, gas, and delivered fuel energy efficiency measures proposed in this Annual Plan will avoid over 61,237 short tons of carbon in 2030, which contributes toward the Act on Climate’s greenhouse gas emission reduction requirement of 45 percent below 1990 levels by 2030, and towards the legislation’s greenhouse gas emission requirement of net-zero by 2050.
+The Company believes that robust, ambitious energy efficiency programs must be a foundational element of achieving greenhouse gas emission reduction targets.
 The Company also supports the various efforts that holistically evaluate the least cost pathways to realizing economy wide emissions.

 1.2.5 Budgets and Funding